 Prof Rachel McLean

-Professor Rachel McLean is Director of Liverpool Screen School at Liverpool John Moores University, which offers undergraduate and postgraduate programmes in an eclectic range of creative disciplines including Media Production, Film Studies, Journalism, Drama and Creative Writing.
-Rachel’s own career path reflects this diversity.
-After graduating with a first degree in English Literature, she worked as a curator in the British Library’s Western Manuscripts department, and in HE Libraries before obtaining a PhD in electronic commerce.
-Lecturing posts in Business and Creative Technology at various universities brought Rachel to her current role, in which she draws on creativity to drive forward initiatives and to inform strategic planning.
+Professor Rachel McLean is Associate Pro Vice-Chancellor for the Faculty of Arts, Professional and Social Studies and Director of both Liverpool Screen School and Liverpool School of Art & Design.
+Rachel’s own career path reflects the eclectic range of disciplines that she leads in her current role/s.
+After graduating with a first degree in English Literature, she worked as a curator in the British Library’s Western Manuscripts department, and in HE Libraries before completing a PhD in electronic commerce (sponsored by United Utilities).
+Lecturing posts in Business, Information Systems, Digital Marketing and Creative Technology at various universities brought Rachel to her current role, in which she draws on creativity to drive forward initiatives and to inform strategic planning.

-Rachel was successfully nominated as a REF 2021 panel member for UoA 34 Communication, Cultural and Media Studies, Library and Information Management.
-In 2016 Rachel was elected as President of the UK Academy of Information Systems (UKAIS), becoming the first woman to hold this post since the Academy was founded 25 years ago.
+Rachel holds a number of prestigious external roles including; Member of the Liverpool City Region Combined Authority (LCRCA) Business Enterprise Board, Chair of the LCRCA Digital & Creative Cluster Board, Member of the ESRC Review College, REF 2021 panel member for UoA 34 Communication, Cultural and Media Studies, Library and Information Management.
+In 2016, Rachel was elected as President of the UK Academy of Information Systems (UKAIS), becoming the first woman to hold this post since the Academy was founded 25 years ago.
 She is also a Fellow of the Higher Education Academy (HEA).

 Degrees